ncase/anxiety/scenes/act1.md

 Game.OVERRIDE_TEXT_SPEED = 1.5;
 ```

-b: DO YOU WANT THAT TO HAPPEN TO YOU-
+b: DO YOU WANT THAT TO HAPPEN TO US-

 ```
 bb({body:"scream"});